 As noted earlier, complete childcare histories are only available for three years after childbirth.
-We impute childcare in years 4-5 based on current work and work/childcare histories.
+We impute childcare in years 4-5 based on the current work and work/childcare histories.
 First, we set $h_t^c = 1$ (or 0.5) for mothers who work full- (or part-) time in a given period t after the third year.
-Second, for mothers who do not work in period t, we impute the childcare choice based on predicted probability of childcare use from a probit estimated on work and childcare histories.
-As the probit coefficients in Appendix 1 indicate, daycare use by non-working mothers is well predicted by (i) having used daycare a lot in the past and (ii) having worked little since child birth.
-The pseudo R-squared is large, suggesting these are excellent predictors.
+Second, for mothers who do not work in period t, we impute the childcare choice based on the predicted probability of childcare use from a probit estimated on work and childcare histories.
+As the probit coefficients in Appendix A indicate, childcare use by non-working mothers is well predicted by (i) having used childcare a lot in the past and (ii) having worked little since child birth.
+The pseudo R-squared is large, suggesting that these are excellent predictors.

-Another input in the child cognitive ability production function (13) is real household income.
-We measure it by summing income from all sources including wages, public assistance, unemployment benefits, interest or dividends, pension, rentals, alimony, child support and/or transfers from family or relatives.
-Household income is deflated using a region-specific CPI, just as we did for welfare benefits (see Section 3.3), to account for differences in costs of living across metropolitan areas.
-We then construct cumulative real income since childbirth.
+Another input in the child cognitive ability production function (14) is real household income.
+We measure it by summing income from all sources including wages, public assistance, unemployment benefits, interest or dividends, pension, rentals, alimony,